What Causes Gum Disease?

 - Receding Gums

-Treatment can also sometimes include an x-ray scan showing the underlying bone and its current status, as well as measurement of the gums to see how deep existing pockets are.
+Our gum disease treatments in Victoria can also sometimes include an x-ray scan showing the underlying bone and its current status, as well as measurement of the gums to see how deep existing pockets are.
 Generally, healthy pockets are considered to be around 1-3mm deep.
 Anything deeper than that could be cause for concern.

 When Periodontitis occurs, inflammation is common and it causes gums to pull away from the tooth and this creates pockets of space, which results in infection.
 This eventually destroys the structure of the teeth and breaks down the bone from underneath.
 Our advanced periodontal disease treatment in Belgravia will help combat these serious effects.
+However, once teeth are lost due to cavities or gum disease, dentures can be used to maintain the natural look of the mouth and prevent bone loss and facial sagging.
+Our denture FAQs answer many questions regarding how dentures can help with tooth loss and what the next step would be.

-Keeping Your Mouth Healthy
+Keeping Your Mouth Healthy in Victoria & Chelsea

 It can be difficult to avoid eating sugary foods and drinks that can damage and stain teeth but with proper brushing and daily interdental care for example flossing alongside regular dental check-ups, you can give yourself the best chance to maintain a happy, healthy mouth.
 There are some home remedies you can try which help aid in preventing gum disease.
 These include eating more C-rich foods such as oranges, grapes and strawberries.
 Vitamin C acts as an antioxidant and helps connective tissue and bone growth.